rust-lang/book/nostarch/chapter04.md

 off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
-But we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data.
+But we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data, and the `String` type is a great example.

 We’ll concentrate on the parts of `String` that relate to ownership.
 These aspects also apply to other complex data types, whether they are provided by the standard library or created by you.
 We’ll discuss `String` in more depth in Chapter 8.

 We’ve already seen string literals, where a string value is hardcoded into our program.
 String literals are convenient, but they aren’t suitable for every